WHAT IS PAEDIATRIC OSTEOPATHY?

 Many new mothers have trouble feeding their babies and sometimes the cause of this can be tongue tie.
 Tongue ties do not necessarily need a division as it is part of the whole-body tension of which ‘the tie’ is the visible part.

 Bodywork (osteopathy) helps release this tension which can originate from the baby’s position in the womb, or during delivery.
-Working on the tension can improve the tongue function and this should be the focus before any intervention to cut a tie.
+Working on the tension can improve the tongue function and may be beneficial before considering any surgical intervention, which should always be discussed with an appropriately qualified healthcare professional.

 Osteopathy is also advised before a tongue tie division as it sets the body up for the optimal tongue release.
 Alexandra also helps parents with exercises they can take away as homework to improve the tongue function and to help ensure the tongue does not reattach.